jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 ### 169 Reporting of exercise of powers within law enforcement agency
 (1) Any constable who exercises a warrantless entry power, search power, or surveillance power conferred by Part 2 or 3 of this Act must provide a written report on the exercise of that power to the Commissioner or a Police employee designated to receive reports of that kind by the Commissioner as soon as practicable after the exercise of the power.
-(2) Any person (other than a constable) who exercises a warrantless entry power, search power, or surveillance power conferred by this Act or by an enactment specified in column 2 of the Schedule must provide a written report on the exercise of that power to an employee designated to receive reports of that kind by the chief executive of the law enforcement agency concerned as soon as is practicable after the exercise of the power.
+(2) Any person (other than a constable) who exercises a warrantless entry power, search power, or surveillance power conferred by this Act or by an enactment specified in column 2 of Schedule 2 must provide a written report on the exercise of that power to an employee designated to receive reports of that kind by the chief executive of the law enforcement agency concerned as soon as is practicable after the exercise of the power.
 (3) A report referred to in subsection (1) or (2) must— (a) contain a short summary of the circumstances surrounding the exercise of the power, and the reason or reasons why the power needed to be exercised:
   (b) state whether any evidential material was seized or obtained as a result of the exercise of the power: